 In any event, beyond food, the allowance should be able to cover clothes and shoes, medical care and medicine, dental care, toiletries, other consumables and leisure activities.
 If asylum seekers are granted a daily allowance by the Migration Agency, they receive a bank card where the money is deposited.

-The levels of financial allowance per day for 2020 are as follows:
+The levels of financial allowance per day has not been raised since 1994 and are as follows:

 |Category of applicant||Allowance in accommodation centres with food provided||Allowance in private accommodation|